Updated on January 7, 2025

 Common Side Effects of Prescription Drugs

-Prescription benzodiazepines like Xanax and other sedative medications can cause:
+Meanwhile, prescription benzodiazepines like Xanax and other sedative medications can cause various side effects, including:

 • Drowsiness